 - Business Operations.
-In settlements reached with Equifax involving the Federal Trade Commission and Attorneys General from 48 states, Equifax was not only ordered to pay a \$700 million monetary penalty, but it was required to implement a robust and documented information security program that includes risk-based assessments, safeguards and qualified third-party evaluations, as well as specific security measures such as password encryption, multi-factor authentication and periodic penetration testing.
-The AG settlements further mandated that Equifax conduct biannual incident response exercises and weekly vulnerability scans of network systems, as well as begin remediating any "critical" security vulnerabilities within 24 hours.
+In settlements reached with Equifax involving the Federal Trade Commission ("FTC") and attorneys general ("AG") from 48 states, Equifax was not only ordered to pay a \$700 million monetary penalty, but it was required to implement a robust and documented information security program that includes risk-based assessments, safeguards and qualified third-party evaluations, as well as specific security measures such as password encryption, multi-factor authentication and periodic penetration testing.
+The AG settlements further mandated that Equifax conduct biannual incident response exercises and weekly vulnerability scans of network systems, as well as begin remediating any "critical" security vulnerabilities within 24 hours. - Compliance.
+The FTC settlement with Equifax also required Equifax to designate the board of directors, a relevant committee thereof or a "senior officer" "responsible for [the] Information Security Program" to annually certify under penalty of perjury that Equifax has established the required information security program, is cooperating with the required third-party assessor evaluating the information security program and is not aware of any material non-compliance with the federal orders.
+Similarly, in connection with Facebook's settlement with the FTC related to Cambridge Analytica, CEO Mark Zuckerberg and Facebook compliance officers must personally certify quarterly that Facebook has established and maintained the privacy program required under the FTC settlement.